K0sh1R1zumu/Keylogger-Python/README.md

 # Keylogger-Python
-A Keylogger that I made for a prank
+A Keylogger I made because of boredom and pure curiosity.
+This is for "Educational Purposes" only and not meant for illegal use